boazsegev/plezi/websocket chatroom.md

 Let's start with the name - why the underscore at the beginning?

-Anorexic knows that sometimes we will want to create public methods that aren't available as a path - remember the `people` method, it was automatically recognized as an HTTP path...
+Plezi knows that sometimes we will want to create public methods that aren't available as a path - remember the `people` method, it was automatically recognized as an HTTP path...

-Anorexic allows us to 'exclude' some methods from this auto-recogntion. protected methods and methods starting with an underscore (\_) aren't recognized by the Anorexic router.
+Plezi allows us to 'exclude' some methods from this auto-recogntion. protected methods and methods starting with an underscore (\_) aren't recognized by the Plezi router.

 Since we want the `_send_message` to be called by the `broadcast` method - it must be a public method (otherwise, we will not be able to call it for _other_ connections, only for our own connection).